 Through a medical detox programme, you will have the opportunity to withdraw physically and psychologically from painkillers.
 Over a structured detox programme, your intake will slowly be reduced, helping your body and mind adjust to new doses.
 It is important that this process is completed slowly, as following a cold turkey approach can lead to many chronic withdrawal symptoms.

 Opting for a medically supervised detox should also be the case.
 In order to uphold your health, safety and recovery probabilities, your greatest chance at detoxing from painkillers will be through a rehab facility.
 Here you will be provided with additional coping strategies and natural substances, such as Vitamin B, to work through withdrawal.

-Through the stages of a painkiller detox, you’ll soon be able to cope without consumption, helping you overcome the initial phase of an addiction.
-However, should you detox from painkillers with the aim to recover for the long-term, this unfortunately isn’t possible.
-Additional treatment, alongside a detox will be required to withdraw sustainably from painkillers.
+Through the stages of a painkiller detox, you’ll soon be able to cope without consumption, helping you overcome the initial phase of addiction.
+However, should you detox from painkillers with the aim to recover for the long-term, this, unfortunately, isn’t possible.
+Additional treatment, alongside a detox, will be required to withdraw sustainably from painkillers.

 Painkiller withdrawal symptoms